Machine Learning Construction: implications to cybersecurity: Nonparametric Regression and Classification

-Neural Networks (NN) have evolved in the engineering community since the 1950s.
-As illustrated in Figure \ref{fig1}, a neural network can be considered as a process for modeling the output in terms of a linear combination of the inputs.

-The set of $p$ input features, i.e., the predictor components $X_{1} ,\ldots,X_{p}$, are weighted linearly to form a new set of $M$ arguments, $Z_{1},\ldots,Z_{M}$, that go through the sigmoid function $\sigma$.
-The output of the sigmoid functions accounts for a hidden layer consisting of $M$ intermediate values.
-Then these $M$ hidden values are weighted linearly to form a new set of $K$ arguments that go through the final output functions whose output is the response variables $Y_{1},\ldots,Y_{K}$.
+The field of NN has been evolving, since its start in the engineering community around 1950s, until we reached now the era of deep neural networks (DNN).
+A single-hidden-layer NN can be considered as a process for modeling the output in terms of a linear combination of the inputs.
+The set of $p$ input features, i.e., the predictor components $X_{1},\ldots,X_{p}$, are weighted linearly to form a new set of $M$ arguments, $Z_{1},\ldots,Z_{M}$, that go through the sigmoid function $\sigma$, which can have different values of steepness, or learning rate. \figurename~\ref{fig1} illustrates a single-hidden-layer NN with its architecture (left), and a plot of its sigmoid function with different learning rates (right).
+The output of the sigmoid function accounts for a hidden layer consisting of $M$ intermediate values.
+Then these $M$ hidden values are in turn weighted linearly to form a new set of $K$ arguments that go through the final output functions, whose output is the response variables $Y_{1},\ldots,Y_{K}$.
 This can be expressed mathematically in the form: